puppeteer/puppeteer/docs/api/puppeteer.httprequest.fetchpostdata.md

 # HTTPRequest.fetchPostData() method

+Fetches the POST data for the request from the browser.

-### Signature:
+### Signature

 ```typescript
 class HTTPRequest {
   abstract fetchPostData(): Promise<string | undefined>;
 }
 ```

-Fetches the POST data for the request from the browser.

 **Returns:**